Wednesday, November 6, 2024

 Pendulums swing.
 If all that we feared for 2025 occurs as promised, the true nature and impact of these awful projects will become obvious soon enough—to enough—and then the self-correcting experiment of our resilient humanity will prevail over our fragile humanness.
 This, too, shall pass.

-We will harbor one another.
+In the meantime, we will harbor one another.
 We will set aside the word “mine.”
 We will embrace the always-intimate presence of our vulnerability, and we will open our doors to the even-more-threatened among us.
 Just as this day’s dark clouds conceal slivers of light, we will conceal the innocent from rampaging forces of hatred.
 If necessary, we will construct railroads underground, in car-trunks and shipping containers, with floorboards and pronouns and courage, and we will do this because we have always done this.

 The political world is powerful and far-reaching, but Mother Nature holds the ultimate line-item veto.
 The laws of physics are not subject to popular vote.
 It was 78 degrees here in PA on election day, and today may break records at 80 or more.
 There are cards up her sleeve.